Spanish doctors disappointed by slow rollout of COVID-19 vaccinations | Health

 Spanish doctors disappointed by slow rollout of COVID-19 vaccinations

-Spanish doctors and health experts expressed frustration on Monday at the slow start to the country's campaign to inoculate people against COVID-19, with only a few tens of thousands vaccinated since the EU approved a vaccine two weeks ago.
+Spanish doctors and health experts expressed frustration on Monday at the slow start to the country's campaign to inoculate people against COVID-19, with fewer than 90,000 people vaccinated since the EU approved a vaccine two weeks ago.
+Some 82,834 people in Spain have received the first dose of the BioNTech-Pfizer vaccine so far, health minister Salvador Illa told reporters on Monday.

+"We have received the third shipment of the vaccine... and hope to reach cruising pace in our vaccination campaign in the coming weeks," Illa said, adding that the objective was to have between 15 and 20 million Spaniards vaccinated by May-June.
+"We still recommend administering the vaccine's second dose in the period indicated by BioNTech-Pfizer," Illa noted.
+The United Kingdom recently opted to use up its vaccine stock to give more people a single inoculation, a strategy Germany is also studying.

-The vaccine developed by Pfizer and its German partner BioNTech cleared European Union regulatory hurdles on Dec.
+The vaccine developed by Pfizer and its German partner BioNTech cleared EU regulatory hurdles on Dec.
 21 and vaccinations began on Dec.
 27, but the process has been slow and cumbersome, prompting criticism in several member states including Germany and France.
-In Spain, the vaccination campaign has been partially interrupted by a long new year weekend, with many health sector workers still on holiday and some nursing home residents away visiting relatives.
-Some regions also complained of delays in receiving the vaccines last week.
+In Spain, the vaccination campaign has been partially interrupted by a long New Year weekend, with many health sector workers still on holiday and some nursing home residents away visiting relatives.
+Several regions also complained of delays in receiving the vaccines last week.

 "It has been quite disappointing and worrying.
 It was the perfect opportunity to give a boost to the fight against the virus and to set an example," Quique Bassat, an epidemiologist and researcher at the Barcelona Institute for Global Heath, told Reuters.
 Echoing such frustration, French officials urged a faster rate of vaccinations on Monday, while Germany's health minister has come under fire over a shortage of vaccines there and the slow inoculation campaign.